Daemonite/material/docs/layout/grid.md

 ### Columns and gutters

-The number of grid columns and their horizontal padding (aka, gutters) can be modified via Sass variables. `$grid-columns` is used to generate the widths (in percent) of each individual column while `$grid-gutter-widths` allows breakpoint-specific widths that are divided evenly across `padding-left` and `padding-right` for the column gutters.
+The number of grid columns can be modified via Sass variables. `$grid-columns` is used to generate the widths (in percent) of each individual column while `$grid-gutter-width` allows breakpoint-specific widths that are divided evenly across `padding-left` and `padding-right` for the column gutters.

 {% highlight scss %}
 $grid-columns: 12 !default;
-$grid-gutter-width-base:     30px !default;
+$grid-gutter-width: 30px !default;
-$grid-gutter-widths: (
-  xs: $grid-gutter-width-base,
-  sm: $grid-gutter-width-base,
-  md: $grid-gutter-width-base,
-  lg: $grid-gutter-width-base,
-  xl: $grid-gutter-width-base
-) !default;
 {% endhighlight %}

 ### Grid tiers

 Moving beyond the columns themselves, you may also customize the number of grid tiers.
-If you wanted just three grid tiers, you'd update the `$grid-breakpoints` and `$container-max-widths` to something like this:
+If you wanted just four grid tiers, you'd update the `$grid-breakpoints` and `$container-max-widths` to something like this:

 {% highlight scss %}
 $grid-breakpoints: (
+  xs: 0,
   sm: 480px,
   md: 768px,
   lg: 1024px